antrea-io/antrea/docs/design/ovs-pipeline.md

 [ConntrackCommitTable] - packets go straight to IngressMetricsTable, then [L2ForwardingOutTable], with no other match required.

-Flow 2 ensures that traffic from the local gateway cannot be dropped because of Network Policies.
+Flow 2 ensures that the traffic initiated from the host network namespace cannot be dropped because of Network Policies.
 This ensures that K8s [liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) can go through.
+An iptables rule in the mangle table of the host network namespace is responsible for marking the locally-generated packets with the `0x1/0x1` mark.
+Note that the flow will be different for Windows worker Node or when OVS userspace (netdev) datapath is used.
+This is because either there is no way to add mark for particular traffic (i.e. Windows) or matching the mark in OVS is not properly supported (i.e. netdev datapath).
+As a result, the flow will match source IP instead, however, NodePort Service access by external clients will be masqueraded as a local gateway IP to bypass Network Policies.
+This may be fixed after AntreaProxy can serve NodePort traffic.

 The rest of the flows read as follows: if the source IP address is in set {10.10.1.2, 10.10.1.3}, and the destination OF port is in the set {3, 4} (which